internet-sicherheit/Padding-Matters---Exploring-Function-Detection-in-PE-Files/README.md

 # Padding Matters - Exploring Function Detection in PE Files

+## PUBLICATIONS
-This repository contains the artifacts for our paper `Padding Matters – Exploring Function Detection in PE Files`, accepted at the 15th ACM Conference on Data and Application Security and Privacy (CODASPY ’25).
+This repository contains the artifacts for our paper: Raphael Springer, Alexander Schmitz, Artur Leinweber, Tobias Urban, and Christian Dietrich `Padding Matters – Exploring Function Detection in PE Files (Dataset/Tool Paper)`, to appear in the 15th ACM Conference on Data and Application Security and Privacy (CODASPY ’25), June 2025.

+## ARTIFACTS
 Each directory contains a `READMDE.md` file that provides further information.

 ### [Dataset](dataset/)